Privacy in the Workplace

 Internet and Social Media Activity

-Nevertheless, employers should have comprehensive policies about internet and social media activity.
+Nevertheless, employers should have comprehensive policies regarding internet and social media activity.
 These may appear in the employee handbook, which employers should deliver to all employees and obtain a written receipt.

 Video Surveillance